MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-blueprint.md

 ---

 # Module Architecture
-There are some ground rules to follow to ensure that application modules bring us closer to the architecture we want.
-The internal architecture of modules can, and most likely will, differ.
-To reduce coupling and increase consistency, every module is a separate entity that is equipped with a publicly accessible facade, while the internal implementation is not public, as shown in the following image:
+Though the internal architecture of modules can, and most likely will, differ, there are rules that ensure consistency and reliability in the architecture of application modules.
+To reduce coupling and increase consistency, every module is a separate entity that has a publicly accessible facade, while the internal implementation is not public, as shown in the following image:
 <!--
 <p align="center">
   <img src="Images/Architecture.png" alt="Architecture layout" />